sudhakar3697/awesome-electron-alternatives/README.md

 * [NativePHP](https://nativephp.com/): NativePHP is a new framework for rapidly building rich, native desktop applications using PHP, HTML, CSS, Javascript.
 * [PHP TkUI](https://github.com/skoro/php-tkui): Build native desktop applications using PHP and Tcl/Tk.

+### Prolog
+* [xpce](https://www.swi-prolog.org/packages/xpce/): XPCE is a toolkit for developing graphical applications in Prolog and other interactive and dynamically typed languages.
+XPCE follows a rather unique approach to developing GUI applications, which we will try to summarise using the points below.

 ### Python
 * [fbs](https://build-system.fman.io): Python and Qt are great for writing lightweight desktop apps.
 But packaging, installers, code signing and automatic updates are a pain. fbs solves these problems and saves you months of development.
 * [PyQt](https://en.wikipedia.org/wiki/PyQt): PyQt is a Python binding of the cross-platform GUI toolkit Qt, implemented as a Python plug-in.
 PyQt is free software developed by the British firm Riverbank Computing.